 A decade ago, back in 2009, Emile began what he calls his research and development phase into composting.
 While working as a swimming teacher for kids, he started making worm farms on Friday afternoons, which he sold at a Saturday market.

-Ten years later, he is composting on a much larger scale.
-His company manages waste for numerous clients and prevents more than 1500 tons of organic waste from going to landfill annually.
+Ten years later, his composting operation has grown exponentially.
+YWaste manages waste for numerous clients and prevents more than 1500 tons of organic waste from going to landfill annually.

-YWaste manages to divert an impressive 90-95% of the waste they process from landfill.
+The company divert an impressive 90-95% of the waste they process from landfill.
 They provide a service where waste is either collected or dropped off and all organic waste, including compostable packaging, is composted.
-They also have a waste separation plant, where organic waste wrapped in non-compostable plastic can be unwrapped.
+They also have a waste separation plant, where organic waste wrapped in non-compostable plastic can be depackaged for composting.
 All recyclable waste is recycled with local recyclers.

 Treat Your Compostable Packaging Just Like Food Waste

-I ask Emile how people should handle their organic waste and compostable packaging when using his service.
+We asked Emile how people should handle their organic waste and compostable packaging when using his service:

 “Combine it all in one bin.”